leimao/Flappy_Bird_AI/README.md

 In case of a break during the training, one can resume the training by running the command "python FlappyBird_AI.py -m resume".

 To allow the trained AI to play the game, run the command "python FlappyBird_AI.py -m test".

+## Notes

+The training takes roughly 60,000 game frames in 36 hours on a desktop with Intel i7-6700 CPU under the parameters I specified.

+Using latest GPU could accelerate the training, however I could not afford one.